 - XIV makes lemonade out of lemons.
 The lemon in this case is an index S&P VIX Short-Term Futurestm that attempts to track the CBOE’s VIX® index—the market’s de facto volatility indicator.
 Unfortunately, it’s not possible to directly invest in the VIX, so the next best solution is to invest in VIX futures.
 This “next best” solution turns out to be truly horrible—with average losses of 5% per month.
 For more on the cause of these losses see “The Cost of Contango”.

 - This situation sounds like a short sellers dream, but VIX futures occasionally go on a tear, turning the short sellers’ world into something Dante would appreciate.

 - Most of the time (75% to 80%) XIV is a real money maker, and the rest of the time it is giving up much of its value in a few weeks—drawdowns of 80% are not unheard of.
-The chart below shows XIV from 2004 using actual values from November 2010 forward and simulated values before that.
+The chart below shows XIV from 2004 using simulated values.

 - Understand that XIV does not implement a true short of its tracking index.
 Instead, it attempts to track the -1X inverse of the index on a daily basis and then rebalances investments at the end of each day.
 For a detailed example of what this rebalancing looks like see “How do Leveraged and Inverse ETFs Work?”

 - There are some very good reasons for this rebalancing, for example, a true short can only produce at most a 100% gain and the leverage of a true short is rarely -1X (for more on this see “Ten Questions About Short Selling”.
 XIV, on the other hand, is up almost 200% since its inception and it faithfully delivers a daily move very close to -1X of its index.